How to Grow Squash in the UK: Complete Growing Guide

 - Soil type: Rich, moisture-retentive but well-drained soil

-- Create planting pockets: Dig holes 30cm (12 inches) deep and wide, fill with well-rotted manure or compost
+- Create planting pockets: Dig holes 30cm deep and wide, fill with well-rotted manure or compost

 - Mound soil: Create raised mounds for good drainage and warmth